 Summer Sneaks: Brought to You by IND/EX | June 21–22, 2026

 Get an early glimpse of some of the summer's most exciting indie films.
-The Independent Film Exhibition Conference (IND/EX) returns to Chicago June 22-25, 2026, bringing together art house cinema and film festival professionals from around the country.
-As part of the festivities, the Siskel is opening the doors during some irregular hours to present a limited slate of sneak preview screenings from some of our favorite arthouse and film festival distributors.
-Free for any IND/EX badge holder and available for purchase to the general public, these special screenings offer audiences a first look at acclaimed new independent cinema before wider release.
+As a supporter of the Independent Film Exhibition Conference (IND/EX), returning to Chicago June 22–25, 2026, the Siskel will present a limited slate of sneak-preview screenings from some of our favorite art house distributors.
+Free for IND/EX badge holders (must show conference registration confirmation at box office) and open to the public, these special screenings offer audiences a first look at acclaimed new independent cinema before wider release.

 The Film Center is ADA accessible.
 This presentation will be projected without open captions.
 The theater is hearing-loop equipped.
 For accessibility requests, please email filmcenter@saic.edu